BennySemyonov/matrix-devops/README.md

-- [ ] 4.
+- [x] 4.
 Write a simple Python web application using a framework of your choice.

-- [ ] 5.
+- [x] 5.
 Create a Dockerfile to containerize the Python application.

-- [ ] 6.
+- [x] 6.
 Build the Docker image with docker-compose and push it to Docker Hub or another container registry.
+- benny1semyonov/matrix-devops in hub.docker